 Challenging conflict : Mediation through understanding

 By Friedman, Gary J. ABA Section of Dispute Resolution.
-1st ed. c2008.
+First edition. c2008.

 This book presents a unique and sensitive approach to conflict mediation.
 The authors urge mediators to strive for understanding of the best interests of both parties so that as a group they can work towards the optimal solution.
 The book provides techniques and methods for moving past traditional stumbling blocks in conflict situations with the goal of promoting more harmonious and advantageous negotiations.

 This title is a discussion of the collaborative law practice and its use in family law and other civil cases.

 ABA, Forum on the Construction Industry. .

 In the introduction, Philip Bruner traces the history of nonjudicial dispute resolution methods in the construction industry.
 The first uniform contract promulgated in 1888 by the American Institute of Architects “mandated binding, nonjudicial resolutions of disputes.”
 In general, the construction industry prefers to use alternatives to litigation because ADR provides speedy results that ensure work can resume.
 This book, written and edited by working experts, explains the various forms of Construction arbitration and mediation and examines the methods from the perspectives of the various stakeholders.

 Domke on commercial arbitration (The law and practice of commercial arbitration)

 Latest received: 2016.
 By Domke, Martin.
 Thomson/West.
 Third edition /. c2003-.

 A resource on domestic and foreign commercial arbitration with examples of federal statutes and arbitration rules and case law.
 Checklists, outlines, instructional illustrations, and forms are supplied to aid practitioners.
 Hearings, awards, challenges, and enforcement are all covered.